fermmm/group-date/readme/deploying-aws.md

 2. Open the [IAM Roles list](https://console.aws.amazon.com/iamv2/home#/roles) and click the IAM role you created in the previous step, then copy the role ARN, looks like this: **"arn:aws:iam::123456789012:role/NeptuneLoadFromS3"**, open the .env file and paste as the value of **AWS_CSV_IAM_ROLE_ARN**.

-3. Open the [S3 Management Console](https://s3.console.aws.amazon.com/s3/home) and copy the name of the bucket, something that looks like: **elasticbeanstalk-us-east-1-123456789**, then paste it as the value of **AWS_BUCKET_NAME** in the .env file.

-4. In the .env file there are two more values to set:
+3. In the .env file there are two more values to set:

    **AWS_REGION**: You must complete that value with the region you are using, something that looks like: us-east-1

    **ADMIN_PASSWORD**: Here you have to create a password, with a minimum of 6 characters.
 If you already have this value set there is no need to change it.

-5. Save the .env file and run `eb deploy` to send the .env changes to the server.
+4. Save the .env file and run `eb deploy` to send the .env changes to the server.

 Now follow the next section to enable your computer to make the migration.